juanmendez/android-annotations-kotlin-databinding/README.md

 I made this new branch because like others I also had some issues to make this work around.

-This demo is using `kotlinOpen` so as you remember Android Components makes subclasses for your activities and fragments, so by default to inherit you need to imply `open` in your classes for that to work.
+This demo is using `kotlinOpen` so as you remember Android Annotations makes subclasses of your activities and fragments, so by default to inherit you need to imply `open` in your classes for that to work.
 So that's a way to save you from doing it every time.
 You don't have to use it.